lubeda/EsphoMaTrix/README.md

 #### Indicator on

+The indicator is a static colored corner on the display.

-You have to use use id of your ehmtx component
+You have to use use id of your ehmtx component, e.g. ```rgb8x32```

 ```
      - ehmtx.indicator.on: